trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

    - Click "Run workflow"

 2. Monitor the workflow run to ensure it's successful:
-   - Check the logs for connection to Forgejo and Redis
+   - Check the logs for connection to Forgejo
    - Verify that Renovate can authenticate with your Forgejo instance

 3. Renovate will create an "Onboarding PR" in each repository it has access to